 During the darkest days of the early 21st century -- as terrorists struck on U.S. soil, or as we fought a war based on a lie -- we could lose ourselves, as we always have, in beloved works of fiction.
 Gilmore Girls became one of those.
 However fearful the world outside became, within the cozy confines of our living room Lorelai and Luke were doing their mating dance, or Rory was pursuing her journalistic dreams.
 Young ballerinas were forever twirling at Miss Patty's, and Saturday was always karaoke night at Casey's.
 But now, Stars Hollow as an unchanging world isn't tied to something warm and nostalgic; it's tied to something harsh and fundamentally sad.
 And that's what we're left with.
 The world as we know it may be ending, but Stars Hollow is always there.
 And now, even that's no comfort.

 Do you enjoy these in-depth looks at hit shows?
 If so, check out my write-ups of Judging Amy Season 6, Cold Case Season 4, Gilmore Girls Season 7, and countless essays devoted to seasons of the great primetime soap Knots Landing, starting here.
-Or if you have a preference for sitcoms, I pen an appreciation of the vastly underrated Mike & Molly, delve into WKRP in Cincinnati Season 4, take a look back at Bewitched Season 2, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.
+I also look back at Murder, She Wrote and pick out The 10 Best "Murder She Wrote" Mysteries -- not (necessarily) my top episodes, but the best whodunnits.
+Or if you have a preference for sitcoms, I delve into Rhoda Season 3, WKRP in Cincinnati Season 4 and Bewitched Season 2, pen an appreciation of the underrated Mike & Molly, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.